Musical Colors

 No Missing Color Cones - Can See All Color Hues

-Red, Orange, Yellow, Mint, Cyan, Azure, Blue
+Red, Orange, Yellow, Mint, Cyan, Azure, Sapphire

 These colors are what is actually printed and physically distributed to represent all the 12 musical notes found in the Musical Colors Visual Music Color System, where both are similar at first, then deviate from one another starting at Green.